Les mer om hvordan UiA bruker informasjonskapsler på dette nettstedet og hvordan du kan deaktivere disse.

 His doctoral research in Cambridge (2005-2011) was an ethnography of timber workers in the Kingdom of Eswatini.
 He studied in a former asbestos mining town, redeveloped as a social enterprise by white southern African and North American Pentecostal Christian missionaries.
 For-profit economic activities in the forestry industry were carried out in tandem with orphan care services.
 The study was extended to the adjacent rural community.
 Vito developed a grounded approach to foreign investment and donor aid that takes into account labour relations and company’s interactions with local communities, and brings together political economy, political ecology and phenomenological anthropology.

-1) Socio-economic inequalities, economic development, digitalisation and organisational change in higher education in Africa and the Nordic countries, with an ongoing project on academics’ and institutional responses to recent university student protests in South Africa.
+1) Socio-economic inequalities, economic development, digitalisation and organisational change in higher education in Africa and the Nordic countries, with an ongoing project on academics’ and institutional responses to the 2015-2016 university student protests in South Africa.

 2) New forms of social and political mobilisation in Africa and the West, including spontaneous protests, right-wing populism, digital democracy, and environmental activism.